Enjoy the story and info.

-For glute work, I put myself on a steady diet of one leg hip thrusts, one leg RDL’s, reverse hypers, clamshells, side leg raises, bird dog variations, cable chops, sled dragging, prowler pushing, kettlebell swings, and other exercises that I’m probably not thinking of at the moment.
-I pushed these up consistently and am now doing one-leg hip thrusts w/ a 135lb bar or lots of chains on my lap, one leg RDL’s with around 150lbs for reps, clams, and SLR’s with heavy bands and have gotten strong on all of these exercises.
-I’ve probably put on an inch or two on my glutes over the course of the past two years.
-I also did some psoas and adductor strengthening as my hips all over were not as strong or as stable as they needed to be.
-My back has always been a strong point for me while my hips lagged behind.
-For lower traps, I have done lots of Y’s, I’s, high to low rows, and face pulls variations.
-Since lower traps attach on T-12, which is close to that 12th rib, gaining strength, stability and endurance here have helped to provide added support around the area and also helped to rehab the area.
+A glute focus was created using different leg hip thrusts, leg RDLs, reverse hypers, clam shells, side leg raises, bird dogs, cable chops, sled drags, prowlers, kettlebell swings, and other exercises.
+I have been steadily pushing up leg hip thrusts with a 135-pound bar or many chains on my lap, one-leg RDLs with around 150 pounds for reps, clams, and SLRs with heavy bands, and I have gotten stronger on all of these exercises.
+I’ve probably put an inch or two on my glutes over the past two years.
+I also did some psoas and adductor strengthening as my hips all over were not as solid or stable as they needed.

 Exercises to Target Quadratus Lumborum

 For direct oblique and QL work, I got on a diet of side bridges, rotating side bridges, cable hold variations (split stance, tall kneeling, squatting, etc.), cable chops, side holds, and offset farmers carry.
-All of the single-leg work obviously hit obliques and glutes as well.
+All of the single-leg work hit obliques and glutes as well.

-One great corrective exercise that I had used previously as well as the offset step up.
+One great corrective exercise I had used previously was the offset step-up.
 You can either put more weight on one side of a barbell or hold a dumbbell in one hand and do step-ups.
-The offset weight will force appropriate oblique and hip muscles to fire in order to keep your body square.
-I have seen this work not only for myself but for many others as well.
+The offset weight will force the right oblique and hip muscles to fire to keep your body square.
+I have seen these work not only for myself but for many others as well.